gbv/libso/libso.md

     gr:UnitPriceSpecification a rdfs:Class ;
         rdfs:label "Unit price specification"@en ;
-        rdfs:comment """A unit price specification is a conceptual entity that specifies the price asked for a given gr:Offering by the respective gr:Business Entity.
-An offering may be linked to multiple unit price specifications that specify alternative prices for non-overlapping sets of conditions (e.g. quantities or sales regions) or with differing validity periods...""" ;
+        rdfs:comment "A unit price specification is a conceptual entity that specifies the price asked for a given gr:Offering by the respective gr:Business Entity.
+An offering may be linked to multiple unit price specifications that specify alternative prices for non-overlapping sets of conditions (e.g. quantities or sales regions) or with differing validity periods..." ;
         rdfs:isDefinedBy <http://purl.org/goodrelations/v1#> .

 ## Classes from the vCard Ontology